ar-cyl/hsc/README.md

 -help payeko photo public huda na help payeka lai na ramro lagna sakxa k tei vayera dine ra paune le matra dekhna sakne banauna milxa hola ni

--data can be collected from ntc, and system acts as part of gov service
+-data can be collected from ntc, and system acts as part of gov service -verified and unverified accounts
+-unverified accounts can verify using vote of confidence from verified members or gov document??